Thursday, November 26, 2020

 “Wait, so the Prince is an escapee?”
 Varhi blinked.

 “Well, no. Sairek's father made a contract with him and apparently Sairek managed to complete the contract, on a technicality, ensuring he was allowed to leave...
 Or something to that effect from what I understand it.
-Neither of them have told me the specific details.”
+Neither of them have told me the complete specific details, but I never really asked either.”

 “Huh.
 She may be a girl, but she has balls.”
 Varhi mused.
 Cyial’s face contorted into a slight puzzled expression at Varhi’s word of choice.